jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 * Docker images are provided -- would that be the safest way to try it out?
 * Not seeing a Dockerfile on GitHub for ARMv6...
 * What about Mono?
 Didn't see any packages starting with "mono" on Alpine Linux...
-* Cross-compile for Pi didn't work
+* Cross-compile for Pi didn't work -- sadly, I didn't investigate--I promise to try again someday!

 ### Go
 * Set `GOOS` and `GOARCH` to set OS and architecture for cross-compilation

 ### Lisp (SBCL)
 * Native package
-* Arrow keys didn't work in interpreter
+* Arrow keys didn't work in interpreter (use `rlwrap`)
 * It seems like producing a self-contained, native executable for a different platform is frequently not supported by Lisps

 ### Lua